diazwatson/merchdocs/src/catalog/product-create-bundle.md

 1. You can either accept the default **SKU** that is based on the product name, or enter a different value.
 To determine the type of SKU that is assigned to each bundle item, do the following:

     * A **Dynamic SKU** can be assigned automatically to each bundle item by adding a suffix to the default SKU.
-By default, Dynamic SKU is set to “Yes.”
+By default, Dynamic SKU is set to `Yes`.
     * If you prefer to assign a unique SKU for each bundle item, set **Dynamic SKU** to the “No” ( ![]({{ site.baseurl }}{% link images/images/btn-switch-no.png %}){: .Inline}) position.

     ![]({{ site.baseurl }}{% link images/images/product-bundle-dynamic-sku-price.png %}){: .zoom}